brigadecore/brigade-vsts-gateway/README.md

 # The rest of your config...
 ```

-> Pay attention at formatting when pasting your SSH keyu in `values.yaml` - wrong formatting will result in failure to clone the repo!
+> Pay attention at formatting when pasting your SSH key in `values.yaml` - wrong formatting will result in failure to clone the repo!

 ## Create the webhook to the gateway